Axiomatic-AI/ax-mcp/README.md

 ### Publishing a Release

+1. Create a new release branch
 1. Update version in `pyproject.toml`
-2. Commit and push changes
+1. Commit and push changes
+1. Create a pull request titled "Release: YOUR FEATURE(s)".
+Include detailed description of what's included in the release.
-3. Create a GitHub release with tag `vX.Y.Z`
+1. Create a GitHub release with tag `vX.Y.Z`
-4. GitHub Actions automatically publishes to PyPI
+1. GitHub Actions automatically publishes to PyPI

 The package is available at: https://pypi.org/project/axiomatic-mcp/